-Field Name Range Description Notes MSU Mic call Local Repeat in LOC Mode Check box (checked) When the VR is in the LOCAL mode, this setting determines if MSU Mic calls are repeated by the VR to the Local PSUs (when checked/enabled) or not (when unchecked/disabled).
+Field Name Range Description Notes VR Active Warning Tone Interval 0 to 255 (0) sec When the VR is in either Local or System Mode, it can be programmed to sound "VR Active" Tones in the MSU Speaker.
+This field specifies the repeat interval between those tones.
+MSU Mic call Local Repeat in LOC Mode Check box (checked) When the VR is in the LOCAL mode, this setting determines if MSU Mic calls are repeated by the VR to the Local PSUs (when checked/enabled) or not (when unchecked/disabled).
 This option is related to 'MSU System PTT in Local Mode' option in the MSU CPS which enables MSU Mic call repeat to system while VR is in LOCAL mode.
 Typically, in LOCAL mode Mic calls are repeated only to Local PSUs by disabling 'MSU System PTT in Local Mode' and enabling 'MSU Mic Call Local Repeat in LOC Mode' option.
 DVR / DVR-LX ONLY field In single VR user applications this option could be used to disable local repeat and prevent audio feedback from MSU Mic and LPSU when the user is inside the vehicle.
 If 'MSU System PTT in Local Mode' option in MSU is enabled, MIC audio is transmitted to system.
 Refer to Table 3 - Summary of Local Mode Microphone Audio Handling - Programmable Options

-Field Name Ran Description Notes MSU Mic call Local Repeat in SYS Mode Check box (checked) When the VR is in the SYSTEM mode, this setting determines if MSU Mic calls are repeated by the VR to the Local PSUs.
-When disabled (unchecked) the VR does not transmit Mic audio to the LPSUs when the MSU Mic is PTT-ed and the VR is in the SYSTEM mode.
-In single VR user applications this option could be used to disable local repeat and prevent audio feedback from MSU Mic and LPSU when the user is inside the vehicle. (checked), MSU Mic call audio is transmitted by both the MSU and the VR when the VR is in SYSTEM Mode.
+Field Name Range Description Notes When the VR is in the SYSTEM mode, this setting determines if MSU Mic calls are repeated by the VR to the Local PSUs.
+When disabled MSU Mic call Local Repeat in SYS Mode SU Mic call bcal Check box epeat in (checked) (uncheck In single VR user applications this option could be used to disable local repeat and prevent audio feedback from MSU Mic and LPSU when the user is inside the vehicle.
+When enabled (checked), MSU Mic call audio is transmitted by both the MSU and the VR when the VR is in SYSTEM Mode.
 This is default option for VR.
 VR Activation via MSU Mode Change Check box (unchecked) Enables / Disables the VR activation by changing the selected MSU Mode.
-If disabled and the VR is in OFF mode, changing the MSU selection to a new mode programmed for SYSTEM or LOCAL will not cause This field is only considered when the user changes MSU mode via the control head channel selector.
+If disabled and the VR is in OFF mode, changing the MSU selection to a new This field is only considered when the user changes MSU mode via the control head channel selector.
 It is not used when modifying MSU mode via remote steering.
-If Rptr Independent Channel Change = OFF, and VR Activation via MSU Mode Change = ON, then all fields within the Power Up Options frame should be disabled/greyed. any change to the VR mode (VR stays OFF).
-If enabled and the MSU mode is changed to a new one programmed for an active mode, then the VR will switch from OFF to SYSTEM or LOCAL respectively.
+If Rptr Independent Channel Change = OFF, and VR Activation via MSU Mode Change = ON, then all fields within the Power Up Options frame should be disabled/greyed.
 System Channel Acquisition Time 600 to 6000 (2000) ms Determines the VR wait time for the system grant before the VR decides what tones (Ack or NACK) must be sent to the Local PSUs and starts local repeat.
 This timer also determines the maximum number of retries that will be made by the VR to acquire a system channel.
 These retries are sent every second so if the intent is to allow 2 retries, the timer needs to be set to 1800 - 2000ms to allow sufficient response time.